Conservation News Story Archive May - July 2001

 MWA opens the outdoors to hikers of all abilities.
 Great Falls Tribune.
 The Montana Wilderness Association is an organization well worth joining.
 I have been a member for many years.

-Wildlife wants to retain ESA status for wolves in SW Oregon and Northern
+Defenders of Wildlife wants to retain ESA status for wolves in SW Oregon and Northern California.
+AP

 South Fork Shoshone Ranchers complain about elk damage.
 By Jeff Tollefson.
 Billings Gazette.
 This scenic area is south of Cody, Wyoming.